Field Rules At BTA:

 Many of our games make use of spawn points; this is simply a technical detail that keeps the games moving along and simulates the moving and replacement of wounded personnel in battle.
 After a player calls hit, they should return to their team’s designated spawn point and then rejoin the game.
 The spawn point should be respected by all players, on both teams, by not shooting into or out of it by a radius of 60 feet.
 Players should also focus on playing the objective of the game and not engage in spawn trapping, camping the spawn point or other such tactics.

-Real steel firearms & knives over 3 inches in length (not including plastic / replica or training weapons) are not allowed on the field or parking lot.
+Real steel firearms & knives (not including plastic / replica or training weapons) are not allowed on the field or parking lot.

 Alcohol is not allowed on the field or parking lot.